mdavezac/LibXC.jl/docs/src/index.md

 For the exact meaning of each dimension in each array, please refer to [libxc](http://octopus-code.org/wiki/Libxc)

 ## A word about physical units

 The underlying C library expects inputs in Hartree atomic units.
 It is possible (and recommended) to make units part of the type of the inputs and outputs.
+When using Hartree atomic units with `Cdouble`, as shown below, this will not incur any overhead.
 We use [Unitful](http://ajkeller34.github.io/Unitful.jl/stable/), [UnitfulHartree](https://github.com/mdavezac/UnitfulHartree.jl), and to defined (within `LibXC.DFTUnits`) a set of units to represent the electronic density, its gradient, the